 The various parts in the matrix code are shown in image 1.
 The matrix code shown is from Resident Evil Dead Aim (SLES 51448 0920947).

-The image-ready master disc itself does not contain a matrix code.
+The master disc itself does not contain a matrix code.
 The matrix code is decided by the operator of the LBR.
-The same image-ready master may frequently be used to create multiple new glass masters.
+The same master may frequently be used to create multiple new glass masters.
 This could be to manufacture several glass masters at the same time to speed up the manufacturing process, or to manufacture a new glass master for a later reissue.
-These glass masters are then numbered in the the digital matrix code, which means that discs made from the same source may still have slightly different matrix codes.
-In this case the contents can be determined to be identical by identifying the particular parts of the matrix code.
+These glass masters can then be numbered in the the digital matrix code, which means that discs made from the same source may still have slightly different matrix codes.
+If so, the contents can be determined to be identical by identifying the particular parts of the matrix code.
 For example, if a disc has an internal job number DIDX-01234 followed by a 1, and another has the same job number followed by a 2, the digital contents will be identical.